MrCookiez/MrCookiez/README.md

 - 👨‍💻 Theodoros Vragkos a.k.a. mrcookiez 🍪
 - 🧠 Engineer | Frontend | Ui | Ux | Nodes & Edges
-- 👨‍🔬 Currently researching and designing some systems
+- 👨‍🔬 Currently researching and designing some cool systems.
+No Fluff Just Stuff
 - 📍 Amsterdam, Netherlands 🇳🇱 | Florina, Greece 🇬🇷 | Remote 🌐
 - 🔗  Learn more about me at my [website](https://www.theovragkos.com)